Jump statements cause an unconditional jump to another statement

 elsewhere in the code.
 They are used primarily to interrupt

-statements and loops.
+switch statements and loops.

-The jump statements are the goto
+The jump statements are the goto statement, the

-statement, the break
+continue statement, the break statement,

-statement, which are discussed in the
+and the return statement, which are discussed in the

 following sections.

-statement unconditionally transfers program
+The goto statement unconditionally transfers program

 control to a labeled statement, where the label identifier is